gt-marine-robotics-group/Pontus/README.md

 ```

 ## Topic 1: ROS2 Basics
+Each section has an associated autograder.
 At any point you want to test your code, you will need to run these commands in your workspace directory.
 ```
 colcon build
 source install/setup.bash